Pressure Washing Proposal Template

 • Landscaping and property protection plan

-• Water source and access requirements
+• Water source and access requirements (hose bib location or water tank if self-supplied)

 • Stain limitation disclosures for deep or old stains